DLFDK/lythfrederiksen-com/src/posts/2022-10-04/_index.md

 Suddenly the results aren’t too shabby!
 At a minimum, two thirds get the Fast experience while the Slow group never makes up more than 13%.
 Great!

-These are averages, though, and it’s possible for a site to excel in most metrics, but offer such a low score in one or two that it nevertheless makes for a terrible user experience.
+Not too fast, though.
+As these are averages across all audited sites, it’s possible for a  specific site to excel in most metrics, but offer such a low score in one or two that it nevertheless makes for a terrible user experience.

-The audit also gives an overall score for these real world metrics:
+That's what Google accounts for in the overall classification of user experience.
+Here, [the result will be equal to the lowest performing metric](https://support.google.com/webmasters/answer/9205520?hl=en).
+If a site scores Fast in 5 out of 6, but Slow in the last, the overall classification will be Slow.
+Let's take a look at the distribution of those overall classifications now:

 <figure class="le-total">
     <div class="le-total__bars">